 In Chicago, drinking water from the tap could put you at risk for brain damage, cardiovascular disease, and kidney problems.
-This is because the water systems in Chicago has high levels of lead content.
+This is because the water systems in Chicago have high levels of lead content.
 The Journal AWWA published some findings from a survey conducted which showed that the state of Illinois is at the number one spot for the highest number of lead service lines.
 The entire Illinois was found to have over 700,000 service lines for their water systems which are made of lead pipes.

 Unfortunately, the issue of lead in water systems in Chicago is not only a major public health issue.
 It is also a political one which is part of the reason why it hasn’t been completely resolved up to this date of writing.
 If your water supply has been suspected of being contaminated with lead content, a ServiceMaster of Lake Shore will prove to be of great help.
 Water damage restoration, especially as serious as lead contamination is better left in the hands of professionals.